At the time I was originally writing this, I had previously watched a video of a real estate mogul and mentor who made $265,000 on a 6-hour training.

 This post details what I learned at that pivotal meeting, and what you can learn about motivation – from a millionaire.

-I took what I learned in that meeting and tapped into my motivation to play to my strengths in building a business online with this blog.
+I took what I learned in that meeting and tapped into my motivation to play to my strengths in building a business online to do tech startup consulting.

 Nothing but my own ability to write (notice that I didn’t say skill, I just mean ability), plus my own motivation has been involved in this process.
 Minor expenses and invested time are parts of the equation, but motivation is the #1 item that overrules everything.